Horn conditions for quiver subrepresentations and the moment map: Applications to Representation Theory

 \section{Applications to Representation Theory}

 In this section, we recall that the $Q$-intersecting Schubert varieties determine a complete set of inequalities characterizing the cone~$C_Q(\CV)$ generated by the highest weights of irreducible $\GL_Q(\CV)$-representations that appear in the space of polynomial functions on~$\CH_Q(\CV)$, as mentioned previously in \cref{subsec:intro rep theo}.
 Applying an argument of Ressayre, we also show that the semigroup of highest weights is saturated.
+Together, we obtain \cref{thm:moment cone and rep theory summary} as announced in the introduction.

 We largely follow the notation of \cref{subsec:combi horn}.
-Consider a quiver~$Q$ and a dimension vector~$\mathbold n$, and define $\CJ=(J_x)_{x\in Q_0}$ by $J_x=\{1,\dots,n_x\}$.
+Consider a quiver~$Q$ and a dimension vector~$\boldn$, and define $\CJ=(J_x)_{x\in Q_0}$ by $J_x=\{1,\dots,n_x\}$.
 Let~$\CV=\CV(\CJ)$.
 It is easy to see that, if the quiver~$Q$ has no cycles, then the action of $\GL_Q(\CV)$ on the space $\Sym^*(\CH_Q(\CV)$ of polynomial functions on~$\CH_Q(\CV)$ decomposes with finite multiplicities.
 A basis for the Cartan subalgebra of~$\gl(V_x)$ is given by the diagonal matrices~$h_{x,i}$ for~$i=1,\dots,n_x$ such that~$h_{x,i} e_j = \delta_{i,j} e_j$ for $j=1,\dots,n_x$.
 Consider~$z_x = \sum_{i=1}^{n_x} h_{x,i}$.
 Then, $z=(z_x)_{x\in Q_0}$ is in~$\z=\bigoplus_{x\in Q_0} \R z_x$, the center of~$\gl_Q(\CV)$, and acts by zero in the infinitesimal action of~$\gl_Q(\CV)$ on $\CH_Q(\CK)$.
-We label the dominant weights for~$\GL_Q(\CV)$ by a collection~$\mathbold\lambda=(\lambda_x)_{x\in Q_0}$, where each~$\lambda_x$ is a function~$\{1,\ldots,n_x\}\to\ZZ$ such that~$\lambda_x(i)\geq \lambda_x(j)$ for all $1\leq i\leq j\leq n_x$.
-Let~$V_{\mathbold\lambda}$ denote the irreducible representation of $\GL_Q(\CV)$ with highest weight~$\mathbold\lambda$.
+We label the dominant weights for~$\GL_Q(\CV)$ by a collection~$\boldlambda=(\lambda_x)_{x\in Q_0}$, where each~$\lambda_x$ is a function~$\{1,\ldots,n_x\}\to\ZZ$ such that~$\lambda_x(i)\geq \lambda_x(j)$ for all $1\leq i\leq j\leq n_x$.
+Let~$V_{\boldlambda}$ denote the irreducible representation of $\GL_Q(\CV)$ with highest weight~$\boldlambda$.
 We decompose: